MajesticBeast/encyclopedia-majestica/README.md

   - Publisher(s): No Starch Press
   - ISBN: 9781718501065
   - Difficulty: Beginner
+### Practice
+- [Window Functions](http://www.windowfunctions.com/), a SQL window functions tutorial completely in the browser.
+Learn how to use window functions with practice problems using a PostgreSQL engine all in your browser!
+  - Difficulty: Intermediate
 ### Youtube
 ### Cheatsheets
 - [Ultimate SQL Cheatsheet](https://learnsql.com/blog/ultimate-sql-cheat-sheet/All-sql-cheat-sheet-a4.pdf), an all in one cheatsheet covering SQL basics, window functions, joins, and standard functions (text, numeric, nulls, case when, aggregation & grouping, date and time, intervals, and time zones).